Understanding the Difference Between Milligrams and Grams: A practical guide

 Q1: Why are milligrams used instead of grams in some situations?

 A1: Milligrams are used when dealing with very small quantities of substances where using grams would result in cumbersome decimal numbers.
-This is particularly common in medicine, where precise dosages are crucial, and in scientific research where the amounts being measured are extremely small.
+This is particularly common in medicine, where precise dosages are crucial, and in scientific research where the amounts being measured are extremely small But it adds up..

 Q2: Is it possible to convert milligrams directly to kilograms?